dekkov/neon4cast_faasr/README.md

 ```

 Look for the neon4cast folder in faasr bucket, you should be able to see the forecasts you have just created.

+# Part IV: Challenge - Create a Combine Function for the Mean Method

+Now that you've built individual forecast functions using the mean method, your challenge is to create a new function to combine these forecasts.

+**Steps to Complete the Challenge**
+1. Create a new R script for combining the forecasts, similar to how forecasts were combined in Part I.
+2. Modify your FaaSr workflow to include this new function:
+   - Name it `combineForecastMean`.
+   - Modify your function to merge the mean method forecast files into a single dataset.
+3. Register and deploy your updated workflow
+   - Add `combineForecastMean` to you JSON workflow.
+   - Connect it to `oxygenForecastMean` and `temperatureForecastMean`.
+   - Deploy using the same FaaSr commands as before.
+4. Check Github Actions to confirm successful execution.

+Good luck, and have fun building your forecasting pipeline!